MinaProtocol/mina/rfcs/0037-github-merging-strategy.md

 reduce or eliminate merge conflicts by combining the changes from individual commits, unnecessarily creating more merge conflicts to be handled manually.

-These unnecessary conflicts are particularly prevelant in PR chains.
+These unnecessary conflicts are particularly prevalent in PR chains.
 For example,
 ```
 PR 1